The impact of Coronavirus (COVID-19) on business is constantly evolving in the UK and globally.

 Two Lateral Flow Tests a week have been made available to everyone in England, including those without symptoms.
 Tests can be ordered to homes online now.
-Changes will be made to the NHS app to allow individuals to order tests and enter results.
+You can use the NHS app to allow individuals to order tests and enter results.

-A new ‘Pharmacy Collect’ service is also launching which will provide an additional route to regular testing.
-People aged over 18 without symptoms will be able to visit a participating local pharmacy and collect a box of 7 rapid tests to use twice a week at home.
+A new ‘Pharmacy Collect’ service is also available provide an additional route to regular testing.
+People aged over 18 without symptoms can visit a participating local pharmacy and collect a box of 7 rapid tests to use twice a week at home.

 Bespoke testing regime unveiled for exempt international arrivals

 Aerospace engineers are on the list of professions for the bespoke testing scheme for international arrivals into England.
 Regular negative tests required compared to a long period of quarantine (every 2 – 3 days).
 Additionally, From 6 April, new testing requirements will be introduced for hauliers entering England from abroad, to help reduce the risk of new COVID-19 variants entering the UK.
 All hauliers staying in the country for longer than two days will be required to take a lateral flow test before the end of day two.
 Find out more